Indonesia: Missing submarine has enough oxygen for 72 hours — navy | DW | 22.04.2021

 It is one of five submarines owned by the Indonesian armed forces and was built in West Germany in 1978.

 Indonesia has requested the help of Australia and Singapore in finding the submarine.
-Republika reported that the TNI had deployed all ships with underwater search capabilities to help find the missing vessel.
+Indonesian paper Republika reported that the TNI had deployed all ships with underwater search capabilities to help find the missing vessel.

 Singapore's Defense Minister Ng Eng Hen said on Twitter that the country's submarine rescue vessel, MV Swift Rescue, was sent off with a medical team on Wednesday afternoon.